BeAGoodBotOpenSource/.github/README.md

-# .github
+# Be a Good Bot (BGB) - AI Club
-Be a Good Bot (BGB) - AI Club  A Harvard/MIT student collaborative aiming to release a social impact AI application every Wednesday.
+A Harvard/MIT student collaborative aiming to release a social impact AI application every Wednesday.
 We are also alumni, founders, innovators, and AI enthusiasts.